-Talent Search (TS) is a college and technical school preparatory program designed to provide academic skills and motivation for students who are interested in pursuing an educational program beyond high school.
-The program assists a variety of high schools and middle schools within rural communities by providing educational workshops pertaining to various student and career development topics throughout the academic year.
-For the summer months, Talent Search hosts four educational camps for participants of the program entering 9th-12th grade.
-For more information about the Talent Search Program, contact the director at 405.744.4342 or visit https://das.okstate.edu/TS.
+Talent Search (TS) is a college and technical school preparatory program designed to provide academic skills and motivation for students interested in pursuing an educational program beyond high school.
+The program assists a variety of high schools and middle schools within rural communities by providing educational workshops about various student and career development topics throughout the academic year.
+For more information about the Talent Search Program, contact the director at 405.744.4342 or visit https://diversity.okstate.edu/.